rabbitmq/rabbitmq-tutorials/clojure/README.md

 ## Requirements

-To run this code you need [Langohr](http://clojurerabbitmq.info).
+To run this code you need [Leiningen](http://leiningen.org).

-Dependencies are managed by [Leiningen](http://leiningen.org).

-These tutorials only require JDK 6 or 7 (Oracle or OpenJDK).
+These tutorials will work on JDK 6 through 8 (Oracle or OpenJDK).

 ## Code